 An estimated 30 million Americans have tinnitus.
-Forty percent have it 80 % of their day.
-One in four people with tinnitus describe it as “loud” and one in five say their tinnitus is “disabling.”
+Forty percent have it 80% of their day.
+One in four people with the condition describe it as “loud” and one in five say their symptoms are “disabling.”
 Tinnitus affects people of all ages.
-Twenty-seven percent of seniors age 65 to 84 have tinnitus.
+Twenty-seven percent of seniors age 65 to 84 have it.

 What causes tinnitus?